Are you interested in becoming a foster parent?

 What are the requirements to becoming a foster parent?

-Foster parents must reside in or be employed by Orange County.
+Foster parents must reside in or be employed by Orange County, Florida.
 All foster parents are required to complete a foster application and any required training on being a foster parent.
 Shelter staff will discuss the specific needs of your foster animal(s).
 We will provide basic supplies (when available) for the animal (food, bedding, crates, etc.).
 Your main job will be to provide the TLC!

 Need more information about becoming a foster parent?